Middle Childhood: The Watershed Years

 - Daily physical education classes promote individual fitness development in all grades, provide mental stimulation and introduce the skills of team sports in a developmentally appropriate exposure.
 By the time team sports are offered, our children are familiar with them and confident and enthusiastic about participation.
 Both intramural and travel competition begin in limited format at third and fourth grades.

 - Spanish and Mandarin classes are taught in the target language and focus on listening and speaking in a way that imitates students’ first language acquisition.
-This program, which starts in the PreK-3 program gradually adds a literacy component in the early grades as children are developmentally and cognitively ready, which is fully integrated by the latter part of Lower School, at which point students choose to focus on either Mandarin or Spanish as they move to Upper School.
+This program, which starts in PreK gradually adds a literacy component in the early grades as children are developmentally and cognitively ready, which is fully integrated by the latter part of Lower School, at which point students choose to focus on either Mandarin or Spanish as they move to Upper School.
 For more details and a short video about our Mandarin program, click here.

 - In visual arts children have both the studio experience of working with a wide range of materials for the purpose of individual expression and interacting with the work of established artists to develop their understanding of visual expression.